monsoonmaelstrom/book2/book2.md

 If what he’s suggesting is true, the implications are staggering.
 Horrifying even.

 “It’s the sort of thing she would find… practical,” he finishes with a flat affectation.
-“And here we are,” he says approaching a short staircase in front of a brick house, and gesturing to the door as he steps aside.
+“And here we are,” he says, approaching a short staircase in front of a brick house, and gesturing to the door as he steps aside.

 I knock on the door and wait.
 After a few minutes, Anna, the same woman from Leisch, opens the door.
 She looks as disinterested as ever when she invites us in and leads us to a sitting room.